lunadu321/Tools_and_Methods_A1/README.md

 - Conduct frequency analysis in cinema to identify the prevalence of different film genres.
 - Perform temporal analysis to observe changes in genre preferences over time.
 - Analyze genre preferences within each country or region based on reviews and grossings to identify cultural variations.
-For example, statistics on the genres of highest_rating and highest-grossing in different cultures.
+For example, statistics on the genres of highest_rating and highest-grossing in different countries.

 ## Tools and Technologies